AryaBuwa/Weekly-Submissions/README.md

 ## **Current Progress :** (Updated Daily)
     1. Currently learning and working on a project inspired by a YouTube video on Neural Networks
       - Learning how to use LLMs in a project.
-      - And trying to implement a movie recommender system.

 - ### How to Explore:
     - Browse: Check out the projects from each week.